prometheus-msteams/prometheus-msteams/README.md

     url: 'http://localhost:2000/alertmanager' # the prometheus-msteams proxy
 ```

-#### uri handler /webhook/*
+#### dynamic uri handler /dynamicwebhook/*

-The webhook handler allows you to pass the webhook url to prometheus-msteams proxy from alertmanager.
+The dynamic webhook handler allows you to pass the webhook url to prometheus-msteams proxy directly from alertmanager.

 ```yaml
 route: